ConnerZhao/PW-Predicator/README.md

 **Note**:

 This project is for educational purposes only.
-Please do not use it for storing real passwords in plain text.
+Developed in VS Code for a UCSD Course from September to December 2023.
 Implement secure password hashing and storage practices in real-world applications.
 Disclaimer: The model training section is provided for educational purposes and may require additional refinement for real-world use.